 Could obesity affect my ability to get pregnant?

 Being obese can harm your fertility by inhibiting normal ovulation.
+Even in women who regularly ovulate, the greater the BMI, the longer it appears to take to become pregnant.
 Obesity can also affect the outcome of in vitro fertilization (IVF).
-As a woman's BMI increases, so does the risk of unsuccessful IVF.
+As your BMI increases, so does the risk of unsuccessful IVF.